I’m Robin James and this is Man For Himself.

 If you’re a brand or PR that would like to work with Man For Himself, please contact me here.
 I have a media pack available on request.

-If you’re interested in working with me as a Freelance Digital Content Producer and Journalist, you can also contact me here.
+If you’re interested in working with me as a Freelance Consultant, Digital Content Producer or Journalist, you can also contact me here.